section-engineering-education/engineering-education/content/articles/in-page-filtered-search-with-vanilla-javascript/index.md

   - url: /engineering-education/in-page-filtered-search-with-vanilla-javascript/hero.jpg
     alt: In-Page Filtered Search With Vanilla JavaScript Hero Image
 ---
-Manually searching for textual data on websites with a lot of information is difficult and time consuming.
+Manually searching for textual data on websites with a lot of information is difficult and time-consuming.
 This problem can be handled by providing a search option that filters the results down the page, making them easier to discover and read.
 In-page filtering is one answer to this problem.
 <!--more-->
 This tutorial will help the reader to understand in-page filtering and how it can be applied it using the vanilla script, a barebones version of JavaScript that does not include any extra types of libraries.